 Your Breast Health Checklist for the New Year

 In the midst of setting New Year’s resolutions, it’s important to emphasize health as an inspiration for the goals on your list.
 Taking care of your health, specifically breast health, should be an intentional focus you’re dedicated to year-round.
-Use this checklist to help you prioritize better breast health in 2024, and the years to follow.
+Use this checklist to help you prioritize better breast health for the upcoming year, and the years to follow.

 Practice Breast Self-Exams